Rakib047/Cloudly-Alpha-AI-Team-2/Machine Learning Specialization/Advanced Learning Algorithm/Documentation-Advanced-Learning-Algorithm-Nuha.md

 - **Behavior**:
   - Allows activations to be 0 or any positive number.
   - Helps model non-binary features like degrees of awareness.
-- **Name**: ReLU = Rectified Linear Unit
-  - Name origin is not important; just remember it's widely used.

 ## Common Activation Functions
 - **Sigmoid Function**: